google-research/neuralgcm/docs/index.md

    the [`reference_code` subdirectory](https://github.com/neuralgcm/neuralgcm/tree/main/neuralgcm/reference_code).
 4. **ML inference**: Code for running forecasts with pre-trained models, encapsulated in the {py:class}`~neuralgcm.PressureLevelModel` class.
-5. **Evaluation**: Code for evaluating NeuralGCM weather forecasts, along with archived re-forecasts for 2020, can be found in the [WeatherBench2](https://github.com/google-research/weatherbench2) project.
+5. **Evaluation**: Code for evaluating NeuralGCM weather forecasts can be found in the [WeatherBench2](https://github.com/google-research/weatherbench2) project.

 The documentation here focuses mostly on our API for *inference* (i.e., running